From Microsoft's documentation Windows 7, Windows 8 and Windows 10 Telemetry Updates (Diagnostic Tracking).

 Alternatively, you can try this registry edit:

-- To enable updates again, remove AU registry key or delete NoAutoUpdate DWORD.
+To enable updates again, remove the "AU" registry key or delete NoAutoUpdate DWORD.

 This Microsoft documentation offers alternate registry edits to disable Windows Update: